tywalch/electrodb/README.md

   "FilterExpression": "#mallId = :mallId1 AND#buildingId = :buildingId1 AND#leaseEndDate = :leaseEndDate1 AND#rent = :rent1"
 }
 ```
-After invoking the **Access Pattern** with the required **Partition Key** **Facets**, you can now choose what **Sort Key Facets** are applicable to your query.
+After invoking the **Access Pattern** with the required **Partition Key** **Composite Attributes**, you can now choose what **Sort Key Composite Attributes** are applicable to your query.
 Examine the table in [Sort Key Operations](#sort-key-operations) for more information on the available operations on a **Sort Key**.

 ### Access Pattern Queries
 When you define your [indexes](#indexes) in your model, you are defining the Access Patterns of your entity.
-The [facets](#facets) you choose, and their order, ultimately define the finite set of index queries that can be made.
+The [composite attributes](#composite attributes) you choose, and their order, ultimately define the finite set of index queries that can be made.
 The more you can leverage these index queries the better from both a cost and performance perspective.

 Unlike Partition Keys, Sort Keys can be partially provided.
 We can leverage this to multiply our available access patterns and use the Sort Key Operations: `begins`, `between`, `lt`, `lte`, `gt`, and `gte`.
 These queries are more performant and cost effective than filters.
 The costs associated with DynamoDB directly correlate to how effectively you leverage Sort Key Operations.